PavelescuVictor/to-do-js-vanilla/README.md

 ## Project Description:

-A "To Do" application written purely in vanilla JS responsive "To-do".
+A "To Do" application written purely in vanilla JS.

 Using localStorage as a temporary solution to store the data.